Arcky97/Pokemon-Kyrac/README.md

 Grogo for making the script work.

-Lily In The Water for helping with the story and ideas
+Lily In The Water for helping with the story and ideas.

-Zeta for helping making Maps and sprites
+Zeta for helping making Maps and sprites.

-AcobraYT for making the custom OST's
+AcobraYT for making the custom OST's.

+Pancreas for making trainer teams and NPC lines.